abhiTronix/vidgear/docs/bonus/TQM.md

   <figcaption>Threaded-Queue-Mode: generalized timing diagram</figcaption>
 </figure>

-Threaded Queue Mode is designed exclusively for VidGear's Videocapture and Network Gears _(namely CamGear, ScreenGear, VideoGear, and NetGear(Client's end))_, for achieving high-performance, synchronized, and error-free frame handling with its Multi-Threaded APIs.
+> Threaded Queue Mode is designed exclusively for VidGear's Videocapture Gears _(namely CamGear, ScreenGear, VideoGear)_ and few Network Gears _(such as NetGear(Client's end))_ for achieving high-performance, synchronized, and error-free video-frames handling with their **Internal Multi-Threaded Frame Extractor Daemons**.

-!!! danger "Threaded-Queue-Mode is enabled by default for any input video stream - including Network Streams, except for any Camera Device."
+!!! info "Threaded-Queue-Mode is enabled by default, but a user [can disable it](), if extremely necessary."

 &nbsp;

 ## What does Threaded-Queue-Mode exactly do?

-Threaded-Queue-Mode helps VidGear do the Video Processing tasks in a well-organized, and most competent way possible.
+Threaded-Queue-Mode helps VidGear do the Threaded Video-Processing tasks in a well-organized, and most competent way possible:

-### Multi-Threading
+### A. Enables Multi-Threading

-Depending on the video quality, source, and physical hardware of our machine, much of the I/O bound memory is consumed by blocking [OpenCV VideoCapture API's `read()`](https://docs.opencv.org/master/d8/dfe/classcv_1_1VideoCapture.html#a473055e77dd7faa4d26d686226b292c1) method, for reading/decoding next frame from source.
-In simple words, the main thread of our script is completely blocked, until the frame is read from source and thereby returned.
+In case you don't already know, OpenCV's' [`read()`](https://docs.opencv.org/master/d8/dfe/classcv_1_1VideoCapture.html#a473055e77dd7faa4d26d686226b292c1) is a [blocking method](https://luminousmen.com/post/asynchronous-programming-blocking-and-non-blocking) for reading/decoding the next video-frame and consumes much of the I/O bound memory depending upon our Source-properties & System-hardware.
+This means, it blocks the function from returning until the next frame.
+As a result, this behavior halts our python script's main thread completely for that moment.

-VidGear's APIs in layman's words employs [Multi-Threading](https://docs.python.org/3/library/threading.html) to separate various tasks(_such as frame-decoding_) to multiple independent threads.
-These multi-threads helps VidGear execute different Video Processing I/O-bound operations at the same time, by overlapping the waiting times.
-In this way, VidGear keeps on processing frames faster in background([_daemon_](https://en.wikipedia.org/wiki/Daemon_(computing))) without having to wait for blocking I/O operations, and doesn't get effected by how sluggish our main python thread is.
+Threaded-Queue-Mode employs [**Multi-Threading**](https://docs.python.org/3/library/threading.html) to separate frame-decoding like tasks to multiple independent threads in layman's word.
+Multiple-Threads helps it execute different Video Processing I/O-bound operations all at the same time by overlapping the waiting times.
+In this way, Threaded-Queue-Mode keeps on processing frames faster in the [background(daemon)](https://en.wikipedia.org/wiki/Daemon_(computing)) without waiting for blocked I/O operations and doesn't get affected by how sluggish our main python thread is.

-### Monitored Fix-Sized Deques
+### B. Monitors Fix-Sized Deques

-Multi-threading is easy, but it may have some undesired effects like _frame-skipping, deadlocks, and race conditions, etc._ that frequently result in random, intermittent bugs that can be quite difficult to find.
-Therefore to prevent these problem, in VidGear, we introduced this Thread-Queue-Mode, that utilizes monitored, thread-safe, memory efficient, and fixed-sized [`deques`](https://docs.python.org/3.8/library/collections.html#collections.deque) _(with approximately the same O(1) performance in either direction)_, that always maintains a fixed-length of frame buffer in the memory, and blocks the thread if the queue is full, or otherwise pops out the frames synchronously and efficiently without any obstructions.
-In this way, monitored Deques stops multiple threads from accessing the same source simultaneously, and thus preventing Global Interpreter Lock (aka GIL) too.
+> Although Multi-threading is fast & easy, it may lead to undesired effects like _frame-skipping, deadlocks, and race conditions, etc._

+Threaded-Queue-Mode utilizes **Monitored, Thread-Safe, Memory-Efficient, and Fixed-Sized [`Deques`](https://docs.python.org/3.8/library/collections.html#collections.deque)** _(with approximately the same O(1) performance in either direction)_, that always maintains a fixed-length of frames buffer in the memory.
+It blocks the thread if the queue is full or otherwise pops out the frames synchronously and efficiently without any obstructions.
+Its fixed-length Deques stops multiple threads from accessing the same source simultaneously and thus preventing Global Interpreter Lock _(a.k.a GIL)_.

 &nbsp;

-## Features
+## What are the advantages of Threaded-Queue-Mode?

 - [x] _Enables Blocking, Sequential and Threaded LIFO Frame Handling._